Killing of Marvin Gaye: Memorials and tributes

+Diana Ross released the tribute song "Missing You" months after Gaye's death, the song was Ross' last top ten hit in the United States.

 Gaye was placed on the cover of Rolling Stone for the third time in a posthumous cover in its May 10, 1984, issue.
 The issue discussed Gaye's personal life, his music, and his contributions to Motown and popular music.

 In November 1984, Diana Ross released the tribute song "Missing You".
 It appeared on Ross' album Swept Away, and later peaked at No. 1 on the Hot Black Singles chart and placed at No. 10 on the Billboard Hot 100.
 Later, a video of the song featured classic footage of Gaye, including footage of Gaye appearing at Ross' 1982 concert in Brussels.
 The following January while hosting the American Music Awards, Ross led an In Memoriam tribute to stars who died in 1984 with Gaye leading the tribute.
 Also in November 1984, Teena Marie released the tribute song "My Dear Mr. Gaye" from her hit album, Starchild, the highest selling album of her career.

 In 1985, The Commodores issued the song "Nightshift," which was dedicated to Gaye and fellow musician Jackie Wilson, who also died in 1984.
 The song, featured on their album of the same name, peaked at No. 1 on the rhythm and blues chart, reached the top ten on the Hot 100, and became a hit in other countries.
 Todd Rundgren's song "Lost Horizon" from his A Cappella album is said to be dedicated to Gaye.
 Rundgren later performed a medley of Gaye's hits during concerts and sometimes added "Lost Horizon" to the medley.